Dark-Kernel/tuisic/README.md

-It let's you search and play online songs from cli hassle free.
+First app of its kind, It let's you search and play online songs from cli hassle free.

 ## Features
 - Vim motions